3 Lessons Bats Can Teach Us About Life

 Whereas bats excel at collaboration, human groups often fail to reach their full potential.
 That's because group-based work involves:

-- motivation losses, reductions in our levels of individual effort, as well as
+- Motivation losses, reductions in our levels of individual effort.

 Deciding When a Group Should Perform the Work

 When you are ready to assign work to either a group or a competent individual, stop and consider the things that make group-based work more effective: